 Syndrome of inappropriate antidiuretic hormone

-- Nervous system disorders – Head trauma, meningitis, encephalitis, subdural hematoma, subarachnoid hemorrhage, Guillain-Barre syndrome (GBS), ventriculoperitoneal (VP) shunt occlusion, Shy-Drager syndrome, and cerebrovascular accident.
+- Nervous system disorders – Head trauma, meningitis, encephalitis, subdural hematoma, subarachnoid hemorrhage, Guillain-Barre syndrome, multiple sclerosis, amyotrophic lateral sclerosis, ventriculoperitoneal shunt occlusion, Shy-Drager syndrome, and cerebrovascular accident.

-- Neoplasia – Small cell lung cancer, non-small cell lung cancer, mesothelioma, primary brain tumors, thymoma, Ewing sarcoma, stomach cancer, duodenal cancer, pancreatic cancer, bladder cancer, and uterine cancer.
+- Neoplasia – Small cell lung cancer, non-small cell lung cancer, mesothelioma, bronchial adenoma, primary brain tumors, thymoma, Ewing sarcoma, non-Hodgkin lymphoma, stomach cancer, neuroendocrine carcinomas, duodenal cancer, pancreatic cancer, bladder cancer, and uterine cancer.

-- Pulmonary diseases – chronic obstructive pulmonary disease, cystic fibrosis, pneumonia, pneumothorax, acute respiratory failure requiring mechanical ventilation, pulmonary aspergillosis, pulmonary fibrosis, tuberculosis, and sarcoidosis.
+- Pulmonary diseases – Chronic obstructive pulmonary disease, cystic fibrosis, pneumonia, asthma, pneumothorax, acute respiratory failure requiring mechanical ventilation, pulmonary aspergillosis, pulmonary fibrosis, tuberculosis, and sarcoidosis.

-- Drug-induced SIADH – Chemotherapeutic agents including cyclophosphamide, ifosfamide, vincristine, vinblastine, cisplatin, melphalan, selective serotonin reuptake inhibitors, monoamine oxidase inhibitors, ciprofloxacin, griseofulvin, carbamazepine, and many others.
+- Drug-induced SIADH – Chemotherapeutic agents including cyclophosphamide, ifosfamide, vincristine, vinblastine, cisplatin, melphalan, selective serotonin reuptake inhibitors, monoamine oxidase inhibitors, ciprofloxacin, griseofulvin, carbamazepine, chlorpropamide, high-dose oxytocin, and vasopressin or desmopressin.

 E22.2 – Syndrome of inappropriate secretion of antidiuretic hormone